reactjs/react.dev/src/content/reference/react/useImperativeHandle.md

 });
 ```

 With the code above, [a ref to `MyInput` will receive the `<input>` DOM node.](/reference/react/forwardRef#exposing-a-dom-node-to-the-parent-component) However, you can expose a custom value instead.
-To customize the exposed handle, call `useImperativeHandle` at the top level of your component:
+To customize the exposed handle, call `useImperativeHandle` at the top level of your Component:

 ```js {4-8}
 import { forwardRef, useImperativeHandle } from 'react';